janwilmake/contextarea/BACKLOG.md

 It's interesting ways to make the 'prompt it' button more appealing

+**Different reasoning**: people linked to LMPIFY should ALWAYS HAVE AN ANSWER, NEVER HIT PAY WALL IMMEDIATELY, ALSO NOT FOR VERY GOOD MODELS.

 # BUGS/Problems

-- 🟠 In localhost, the thing isn't working as the server restarts. see where this bug comes from by changing versions and/or removing stuff (and ask claude)

 - 🟠 Resultpage loads somewhat slow now some times, due to stripe middleware as the DO is being relocated.
 Could've been a temporary bug!
 It was supposed to be fast, so let's figure out why it is NOT fast. in private window, the DO is super fast. in current safari https://letmeprompt.com is slow (500+ms). figure out where it's located and how this is possible!? https://x.com/janwilmake/status/1922592298904219859 - potential solution; refresh access token after 24h so the DO doesn't stay slow, but gets refreshed; but need a proper transfer method for this too.
 It'd also be good to understand the problem better: log DO response time in `stripeflare` package with warning if its over 100ms?

+- 🟠 In localhost, the thing isn't working as the server restarts. see where this bug comes from by changing versions and/or removing stuff (and ask claude)

 - Problem: re-rendering entire text for every output token makes it slow, especially when doing so many calculations.
 Idea: seal markdown output after every section.
 Before beginning a codeblock, and after ending acodeblock, these are moments which we would be able to seal it up to there and create a new 'block'.
 This way only the latest block is being re-rendered, making it a lot faster.
 This would allow making complete codeblocks interactive already.
 Incomplete codeblocks can now also made interactive, especially if can figure out how to skip updating the UI for 95% of tokens, just update it everh 20th token.
 Besides, if I can do this, it'd be possible to render the unfinished html incrementally as it gets created, creating a magical experience.